RHCSA/RHCSA.github.io/contents/04- Configure local storage/01- List, create, delete partitions on MBR and GPT disks.md

+## 01- List, create, delete partitions on MBR and GPT disks:

 The RHCSA exam topic **"List, create, delete partitions on MBR and GPT disks"** tests your ability to manage disk partitions using tools like `fdisk` (for MBR) and `gdisk` or `parted` (for GPT).
 Understanding partitioning is critical for configuring storage on Linux systems.